Planting and other ideas Plant Catalogue

 • The sub alpine look

-These plants are in the wild, this look can be acheived domestically but it does take time.
+These plants are in the wild, this look can be achieved domestically, but it does take time.
 There are only a couple of different plants in this shot.
-Basically just low growing Hebe's, Tussocks and Grasses.
+Basically, just low growing Hebe's, Tussocks and Grasses.

 • A planting idea

-These plants are in the wild, however this look can be acheived in a domestic setting, but it does take time.
+These plants are in the wild, however this look can be achieved in a domestic setting, but it does take time.
+Picture taken above Skippers Canyon (Otago)

 • Fire risk

-The New Years Day 2010 fire in Roxburgh our home town is a reminder that you need to be careful where you plant.
-Careful plant selection can reduce the fire risk and certain plants do not burn well at all but some such as Manuka and Tussocks are very flammable.
-This fire was fanned by northerly winds with an air temperature of 35 Deg when it started so anything even slightly combustible burned.
+The New Years Day 2010 fire in Roxburgh our hometown is a reminder that you need to be careful what and where you plant.
+Plant selection can reduce fire risk, certain plants do not burn well at all but some such as Manuka, Toe-Toe and Tussocks are very flammable.
+This fire was fanned by northerly winds with an air temperature of 36 Deg when it started so anything even slightly combustible burned.
+A lot of property including houses and outbuildings were lost.

 • Snow tussocks